Bike Sizing Made Easy: All of our Tips & (All)Tricks

 - If, on the contrary, you are looking for comfort and efficiency, we guide you towards the 29".
 In fact, because the tire section is larger, the tire's suspension effect will tend to erase the terrain's roughness.
 Moreover, the wheel's large diameter provides a reduced angle of attack (angle between the wheel and the ground), which makes you able to cross obstacles more easily.
 Finally, by rolling, the 29" wheels will generate more centrifugal force and will therefore be more stable than the 26" wheels.
 Besides, taller people will find geometries at their size more easily with these wheels.
 However, in order to obtain an equivalent stiffness, these wheels need to be heavier and will consequently have more inertia at recovery.

 - If you are don't mind compromises are looking for the best balance between manoeuvrability, comfort and performance, manufacturers have also thought about you by recreating the 27.5".
-Historically known in France as the 650B, this wheel standard was used in the past on recreational road bikes.
 It now equips a wide range of bikes among all manufacturers.

 These tips are to be taken with some caution because your practice, your morphology, your level and the terrain are all parameters to be taken into account in the choice of your bike's wheels size.
 For example a bike with 29" wheels, that is to say a high centre of gravity, won't work at all for a small beginner.

-Find the perfect position on your bike with the postural study
+Find the perfect position on your bike with a postural study